-Nursing courses are offered on campus or through online education.
-Clinical applications may be completed at the student's workplace with faculty approval and if clinical competencies can be met.
+Nursing courses are offered on campus or through online education for the undergraduate courses.
+Graduate level courses are only offered in the online format.
+Clinical applications for the undergraduate courses may be completed at the student's workplace with faculty approval and if clinical competencies can be met.
+Graduate level clinical placement must be discussed with and approved by the MSN program director or designee.